peterhinch/micropython-micro-gui/README.md

 comprise the currently visible button followed by its arguments.

 Constructor argument:
- * `callback` The callback function.
+ * `callback=dolittle` The callback function.
 Default does nothing.

 Methods:
  * `add_button` Adds a button to the `ButtonList`.
 Arguments: as per the `Button` constructor.
  Returns the button object.
- * `greyed_out` Optional Boolean argument `val` default `None`.
+ * `greyed_out=None` Optional Boolean argument `val`.
 If `None` returns the current 'greyed out' status of the control.
 Otherwise enables or disables it, showing it in its new state.
- * `value` Optional argument: a button in the set.
-If supplied and the button is not active the currency changes to the supplied button and its callback is run.
+ * `value` Optional args `button=None`, `new_cb=False`.
+The `button` arg, if provided, should be a button in the set.
+If supplied and the button is not active the currency changes to the supplied button, which is displayed.
+By default the callback of the previous button is run, otherwise the callback of the newly displayed button.

 Always returns the active button.

+Counter intuitively, running the callback of the previous button is normal behaviour.
+Consider a `ButtonList` consisting of ON and OFF buttons.
+If ON is visible this implies that the machine under control is off.
+Pressing `select` causes the ON callback to run, starting the machine.
+The new button displayed now reads OFF.

 Typical usage is as follows:
 ```python